-2 Design Ideas of Recursive Random Search
+3 Design Ideas of Recursive Random Search

 Random sampling is the simplest and most widely used search technique, which takes random samples from a uniform distribution over the parameter space.
-Although it is a rather simple technique, random sampling is able to provides a strong probabilistic convergence guarantee, i.e., the optimization result converges to the global optimization with probability 1.
-Furthermore, random sampling has surprisingly proved to be more efficient than deterministic exploration methods, such as, grid covering, in terms of some probabilistic criteria and it is especially so for high-dimensional problems[14].
+Despite its simplicity, random sampling is able to provides a strong probabilistic convergence guarantee, i.e., the optimization result converges to the global optimization with probability 1.
+Furthermore, random sampling has surprisingly proved to be more efficient than deterministic exploration methods, such as, grid covering, in terms of some probabilistic criteria and it is especially so for high-dimensional problems[18].
 The disadvantage of random sampling is its apparent lack of efficiency.
-However, we will show that random sampling is in fact very efficient in its initial steps and its inefficiency is from the latter sampling.
-In the following, we first describe the initial high-efficiency property of random sampling, which is the basis of the Recursive Random Search algorithm and then present the basic idea of RRS.
+However, we will show that it is in fact very efficient in its initial steps and its inefficiency is from the later sampling steps.
+In the following, we first describe the initial high-efficiency property of random sampling, the basis of the Recursive Random Search algorithm, and then present the basic idea of RRS.

-2.1 Efficiency of Random Sampling
+3.1 Efficiency of Random Sampling

-Given an measurable objective function $f(\mathbf{x})$ on the parameter space D with a range of $[y{min}, y{max}]$, we can define the distribution function of objective function values as:
+Given an measurable objective function $f(\mathbf{x})$ on the parameter space D with a range of $[y{nin}, y{max}]$ , we can define the distribution function of objective function values as: